Powder Synthesis and Fundamental Properties of Mo-Ti-Si Alloys for Additive Manufacturing and Development of Oxidation-Resistant Cr-Mo-Si Alloys

 - Metallographic sample preparation

 - Scanning electron microscopy based characterization of microstructures and oxide scales by means of back scattered electron contrast and energy dispersive X-Ray spectroscopy

 - Scanning electron microscopy studies of microstrcuture and oxide scales

 - O/N analysis by carrier gas hot extraction

-Graduate school 2561 "Materials Compounds from Composite Materials" by the Deutschen Forschungsgemeinschaft
+Graduate school 2561 "Materials Compounds from Composite Materials" by Deutsche Forschungsgemeinschaft